 “Tradition = peer pressure from dead people.”

-I came across this pithy little quote at the end of 2019 on Instagram.
-It was part of a post by another Celebrant (though I can’t remember who or whether they were quoting someone!) and it leapt out at me because, quite honestly, it rankled.
+I came across this pithy little quote on Instagram at the end of 2019.
+It was posted by another Celebrant and it leapt out at me because, quite honestly, it rankled.

 You see, I love tradition.

-I love the idea that we are all connected to the generations that have gone before us, not simply through blood and DNA, but because we carry on some of the sacred, celebratory and often downright silly practises that they did.
+I love the idea that we are all connected to the generations that have come before us and not simply through DNA but because we continue some of the sacred, celebratory and often downright silly practises that they did.

-I love that there are things we say and do, not because we really need to, but to conjure that echo of being human, of being part of something bigger and more complex than ourselves.
+There are things we say and do, not because we need to, but to conjure that echo of being human and part of something bigger and more complex than ourselves.

-In Celebrant circles, the idea of tradition is often set up as anathema to being unique, alternative and bespoke; all things we see as intrinsic to being or hiring a Celebrant.
-The #altwedding crowd is huge now and Celebrants (certainly in England and Wales where we don’t have any legal standing) are very much a part of that.
+In some Celebrant marketing the idea of tradition is often set as anathema to being unique, alternative and bespoke: all things we see as intrinsic to being or hiring a Celebrant.
+The #altwedding crowd is huge and Celebrants (certainly in England and Wales where we don’t have any legal standing) are very much a part of that.

-Now, I love that crowd, and am far more at home in the quirky wedding scene than surrounded by diamantes and tulle, but I don’t want to give up my passionate love and respect for tradition to be there.
+I love the alternative crowd and am far more at home in the quirky wedding scene than surrounded by diamantes and tulle, but I don’t want to give up my passionate love and respect for tradition to be there.

 And neither should you!

-Here’s why tradition is great and (far more than peer pressure from the past) why it can be a wonderful source of support, inspiration and encouragement for the future…
+Here’s why tradition is great and (far more than peer pressure from the past) a wonderful source of support, inspiration and encouragement for the future…